PhoenixKriom/website/_index.md

 +++
-title = "White Phoenix"
+title = "Golden Phoenix"
-matrixID = "#WhitePhoenixLog:matrix.org"
+matrixID = "#GoldenPhoenix:matrix.org"
-youtubeID = "@whitephoenix4017"
+youtubeID = "@goldenphoenix5934"
 patreonID = "AnaSeahawk"
 +++

 # The Universe is made of Feelings
-The multi-dimensional caravan on its voyage on Plane Earth.
+A multi-dimensional School of Golden Magick.